Hi I’m Scott Laidler

-Our training programs have two primary objectives.
+My training programs have two primary objectives.
 The first is to achieve results on a short time scale, typically over 6 – 24 weeks.
 This means you will be training hard and eating the kind of food that is going to help you achieve your goal.
 The other focus is on your health ten years from now, this ensures that we never include anything in your programs that would detract from your overall health and well-being.
 Every workout regime allows for full recovery, every meal plan is designed for nutritional diversity and we include meditations and other health practices that help offset any fatigue incurred on your body.

 3. Fuel Your Ambition

 Having a great physique and maintaining optimal health is an amazing achievement in life.
-It’s also a great springboard for sitting down and deciding exactly what you would like to achieve in your life, in terms of career, business, goals, creative projects and building a fulfilling lifestyle in general.
-You’ll be feeling so good on our programs that you may be surprised how creative you feel and just how much energy you have to spur those long held goals and dreams into action.
+It’s also a great springboard for sitting down and deciding exactly what you would like to achieve in your life, in terms of career, business, goals, creative projects, and building a fulfilling lifestyle in general.
+You’ll be feeling so good on our programs that you may be surprised how creative you feel and just how much energy you have to spur those long-held goals and dreams into action.